#53: How to Make Sound Decisions by Talking It Out [Self Projected Authority | Decision Making Series]

 Where to Start

-Do you give yourself permission to speak out loud?
-Or does it feel awkward?
+• Do you give yourself space to speak out loud about your decisions?

 Build a relationship with your voice.
 Get curious about how you sound when you're clear versus when you're not.